awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 ```bash
 aws ec2 describe-instances --filters Name=tag:aws:autoscaling:groupName,Values=EC2SpotWorkshopASG Name=instance-state-name,Values=running --query "Reservations[*].Instances[?
 InstanceLifecycle==null].[InstanceId]" --output text
 ```
+{{% /expand %}}

-5.) **How can I select specific instance types instead of ABS in my Auto Scaling group?**
+{{%expand "5.
+How can you select specific instance types instead of ABIS in your Auto Scaling group?" %}}

 To create an Auto Scaling group with specific/individual instance types, you can use a *json* file that is given below.
-The example uses m5.large, c5.large, r5.large, m4.large, c4.large, and r4.large.
+The example uses m5.xlarge, c5.xlarge, r5.xlarge, m4.xlarge, c4.xlarge, and r4.xlarge.

 ```
 cat <<EoF > ./asg-policy.json